saifulcoder/laravel-whatsapp-server/backend/README.md

 ## Notice

-This project is intended for learning purpose only, don't use it for spamming or any activities that's prohibited by **WhatsApp**
+This project is intended for learning purpose only, don't use it for spamming or any activities that's prohibited by **WhatsApp**.